-With our rebuilding of the lake in 2001, we created an earthen impoundment that covers around 15 acres of land.
+With our rebuilding of the lake in 2001, we created an earthen impoundment that covers around 12 acres of land.
 It snakes around the valley creating a diversity of habitat through its irregular shaped coastline and varying depths.
 To enhance this, we have utilized the habitat enhancement technique known as edge.
 Creatures demand niches and by creating this edge, a transition zone from one space to another, creatures find the shelter, foods, and optimal conditions for their life cycles.
 This edge mainly comes through woody material being added to the lake to give them cover and you better fishing opportunities.
-Furthermore, we stock the lake to replenish fish populations and bring fish in that wouldn’t normally persist in these waters like Channel Catfish.
-We do plan to create spawning conditions for these soft bellied, shark-like fish so that their numbers can reproduce through breeding in cavities.

 With our mainly wooded hillsides that surround the lake we have optimal conditions for selecting numerous trees out each year to fell into the lake.
 This is a stepped process, one that evolves over time and allows for a natural rhythm of opening of canopy and its eventual closing happening at a pace that is sustainable.
 We choose trees on selected knolls that will fall deep into the lake while others give cover in coves.
 Freshwater fish need “coral reefs” to flourish and these trees in the water give a 3-dimensional edge to for both predator and prey.
-The slides below show this process and the fishermans reputed success near these structures keeps us going slowly year after year.
+Also we have cut non native bush honeysuckle and drug that out onto the frozen lake and falls during thaw also giving habitat.

 With so much diversity in animal world including reptiles, amphibians, birds, and mammals, the lake and its surrounding forest and fields are a magnet for this beautiful gift of this particular ecosystem: the eastern deciduous forest, mixed mesophytic oak hickory forest type.
 When managing for wildlife in the forest,we try to leverage exactly this, the mixed nature of the forest and its inherent layered approach to abundance.
 Indeed the overstory is Oak and Hickory and because we have rich bottomlands we also encourage the black walnut.
 These mast trees form a rich protein source for mammals like squirrels, waterfowl like wood ducks, and the prehistoric looking ground bird of the Wild Turkey.